Nataland/nataland.github.io/_posts/2018-06-27-BusinessLawChapter13.md

 - Breach:
   1. Material - discharge and damages (you don't have to do your part)
   2. Minor - damages only
+    - doctrine of substantial performance: performace that does not comply in some minor way with the requirements of the contract
 - The test is substantial performance: the assessment is whether you still have to do your part
+- Mistakes in performamce:
+  - **quasi-contract**: an obligation that may arise, not as a result of contractual relations, but because one party has received an unfair benefit at the expense of the other

 ### Exemption of Liability
 - Exemption Clauses seek to protect the party from lawsuits to enforce a contract